Chick Brooder Setup | Raising Baby Chicks

 3. Feeder:

 You can feed your chick out of a special container designed for chicks or out of a container you already have on hand.
-The benefit of using containers built for chicks is that they can’t scratch out the feed and they also are less likely to poop in it.
+The benefit of using containers built for chicks is that they can’t easily scratch out the feed and they also are less likely to poop in it.

 We use the feeder and water set shown below but you can also purchase a feeder base attachment that will connect to a standard mason jar!